Zane Maloney: Formula E career

 In April 2023, Maloney was invited to take part in the Formula E rookie test at the Tempelhof Airport Street Circuit with Andretti Autosport.
 He took part in his first Formula E practice session at the Rome ePrix.
 Later that November, he was announced to be the reserve and development driver for Andretti for the 2023–24 season.
 He would run for Andretti during the rookie free practice session at Misano and the rookie test in Berlin.

-Lola Yamaha ABT (2024–present)
+Lola Yamaha ABT (2024–2026)

 2024–25: Rookie season

 On 25 September 2024, Maloney announced that he would switch from Formula 2 to compete in the 2024–25 Formula E World Championship with ABT Yamaha Lola, partnering 2016–17 Formula E champion Lucas di Grassi.
-Maloney had was the only driver not to score points all season, with a best finish of eleventh at the Shanghai ePrix—teammate Di Grassi finished seventeenth with one podium and 32 points.
+Maloney was the only driver not to score points all season, with a best finish of eleventh at the Shanghai ePrix—teammate Di Grassi finished seventeenth with one podium and 32 points.